BenOvermyer/benovermyer.com/content/resume/index.md

 This work history only includes my professional career and does not include my role at [Silver Gryphon Games](https://silvergryphongames.com).

-## Senior Platform Engineer (Tech Lead) at Apiture
+## Senior Platform Engineer at Apiture

 _July 2021 to present_

-I help build and design the platform that underlies Apiture's services.
+I help build and design the platform and infrastructure that underlie Apiture's services.
 I abstract away the AWS and Docker infrastructure so app developers can build for the platform and not need to understand infrastructure themselves.
-As a tech lead, I lead a team of platform engineers of varying skill levels and personalities towards this end.
 Often I wear multiple hats - architect, coder, mentor, troubleshooter, sounding board, and others.

 ## DevOps Consultant at Solution Design Group